eepsmedia/plugins/choosy/readme.md

 This is the same as choosing hide or show attribute from the attribute's menu in CODAP... except that you can show single attributes instead of showing "all hidden."

-### clumps
+### batches
-You can also group attributes into "clumps."
+You can also group attributes into "batches."
 For example, in a dataset about people, you might have five different attributes about work and income;
-you can group them together by putting them in a clump.
+you can group them together by putting them in a batch.

-You can expand and collapse clumps using the disclosure triangles.
+You can expand and collapse batchs using the disclosure triangles.
 You can also make the whole group visible or invisible in CODAP using visibiity "eyes."

-You can move an attribute to a different clump: drag its name to the **gray title bar** of the clump you want.
+You can move an attribute to a different batch: drag its name to the **gray title bar** of the batch you want.

-To make a new clump (suppose it's going to be called `work`), type "work" into the **New clump name** text box in the **attributes** tab.
+To make a new batch (suppose it's going to be called `work`), type "work" into the **New batch name** text box in the **attributes** tab.
-When you press enter or tab, a new (empty) clump appears at the bottom.
+When you press enter or tab, a new (empty) batch appears at the bottom.

 ### levels
-Instead of using clumps to group attributes, you can use their position in the hierarchy.
+Instead of using batches to group attributes, you can use their position in the hierarchy.
-Choose this mode by picking **levels** instead of **clumps** at the top of the **attributes** tab.
+Choose this mode by picking **level** instead of **batch** at the top of the **attributes** tab.

 You can't drag attributes to different levels in `choosy`.
 But of course you can drag them wherever you want in CODAP itself!